 ESFP vs. ESTP

 The ESTP personality type is also known as The Daredevil because they tend to look for action wherever they go.
 They will jump into any social activity, tackling challenging situations or projects with heaps of enthusiasm.
 They will avoid extensive contemplation or reflection, considering these activities a waste of precious time.
 As true optimists, ESTPs will invest their energy and time in tackling activities that are interesting to them.
 However, once they become bored, they will start looking for the next big thing.
 They will often find it difficult to follow schedules and meet deadlines with difficulties since ESTPs prefer to do things at their own pace and in their way.
 As true outgoing types ESTPs will enjoy being in the focus of attention, performing daring acts.

-ESFPs and ESTPs have most of their MBTI preferences, and therefore personality traits, in common.
+ESFPs and ESTPs have mostly similiar preferences, and therefore personality traits, in common.
 The major difference between them is their decision-making process.
 While ESFPs tend to listen to their inner feelings when making choices, ESTPs, as Thinking types, rely on logic.